lizliz1991/git-practice/README.md

-# git-practice
+# Git Practice

-a git repo for demo purpose
+This is a git repo for demo purposes.
+Here is more stuff.